samuelmartinezupm/Demand-based-Satellite-Beam-Hopping-BH-Algorithm/README.md

 resources assigned at cell level are computed.
 In case the cell is active, the assigned colour is also stored as a dynamic attribute.

 + main.m: the executable file where BH algorithm is executed.
-Input parameters are defined in the file and both pre-computation (Traffic_Distribution, Cell_Scenario), and BH computation (BH_Calculation) funtions are called through it.
+Input parameters are defined in the file and both pre-computation (traffic_model->Traffic_Distribution, cell_scenario_model->Cell_Scenario), and BH computation (BH_Calculation) funtions are called through it.

 + Traffic_Distribution.m: based on the selected user distribution type, the generation of users is performed in the file, by defining UE related specifications.

 + Cell_Scenario.m: based on the number of rings that are intended to be allocated within the satellite's FoV, cells are generated in the file.

 + BH_Calculation.m: execution of the BH algorithm.
 Once these pre-computations are preformed (users and cells), for each time slot, cell illumination [Ill], resource allocation ([B] and [P]) and link budget calculations are performed, determining the FoM: EC, UC, TTS.
-To consider EXTRA losses rather than FSL ones, within the link budget equation, uncomment lines 217-252.
+1) To consider EXTRA losses rather than FSL ones, within the link budget equation, uncomment lines 217-252.
 The following files are required to be downloaded and added into the execution folder: 'maps.mat','p836.mat','p837.mat' and 'p840.mat'.
-Find them in: https://es.mathworks.com/help/satcom/ref/p618propagationlosses.html
+Find them in: https://es.mathworks.com/help/satcom/ref/p618propagationlosses.html.
+2) Based on the selected cell generation model (cell_scenario_model) cells will be generated in a fixed or variable manner.
+For variable cell generation, 'BK_MaxClique.m' and 'BK_MaxIS.m' functions must be added into the execution folder.
+Find them in: https://es.mathworks.com/matlabcentral/fileexchange/24591-bron-kerbosch-maximal-independent-set-and-maximal-clique-algorithms

 NOTE: For a fast execution of the algorithm set display=0 in main.m.
 No figures/GIFs will be displayed.
-Example GIFs: [GIF]_Illumination_10_rings.gif and [GIF]_Illumination_MAP_10_rings.gif
+Fixed and Variablexample GIFs: [GIF]_Illumination_10_rings.gif and [GIF]_Illumination_MAP_10_rings.gif